-Ideaspace strives to provide objective and even-handed treatment of all Players and their Ideas, but recognizes errors, biases or filters may nonetheless intrude.
+Ideaspace strives to provide fair treatment of all Players and their Ideas, but recognizes errors or biases may nonetheless intrude.
 Please send to email@example.com

 In due course, Ideaspace plans to apply its inductive method to other essential topics that stir passion in the United States and are ripe for political action, such as climate change, racial equity and the electoral college.

 Ideaspace® is a registered U.S. trademark owned by Ideaspace Project, Inc., an Ohio nonprofit corporation.
 This website is an example of the services it can deliver.
 The company is owned by Rick Taft, Founder and President, a retired Ohio business lawyer and local politician with a long-standing interest in the structure of public policy debate.
 The Editorial Director for Ideaspace is Jordan Heller and the Research Director is DW Gibson.
 Website design is by Mallory Taylor Design.